 There are many popular cannabis-reduction strategies for individuals who struggle to control their use of marijuana.
 Evidence-based practices, in particular, are recommended when seeking to reduce cannabis use, including brief interventions, personalized feedback, and the use of text messaging services.

-We include all three evidence-based strategies in our cannabis reduction and education course, Cannabis-Wise
+We include all three evidence-based strategies in our cannabis reduction and education course, Cannabis Wise

 • Brief Interventions